Join The Friends of the Adena Mound Group

 If you would like to volunteer to assist with the care of this most special space, we would love to have you!

 How You Can Get Involved

-If you would like to be part of the historic preservation of this ancient sacred site, please email Bosha at email@example.com.
-Just send a short note with your name, email address and phone number and we'll include you in The Friends of the Mound group.
+If you would like to be part of the historic preservation of this ancient sacred site please contact us at 740-592-2280.
+Just send a short note or message with your name, email address and phone number and we'll include you in The Friends of the Mound group.
 We'll contact you when our next care date is set so you can participate.
-You can also call us at 740-592-2280 and leave your contact information with Elias Jablonski at the front desk.

 A Short History of the Mound